andrewpey/vtland/faq.md

 Trucks, ships, planes, and more planned.

+## Will there be different eras like steam, diesel, electric, maglev etc?
+What is the year when the game starts?

+There will no hard ties to the real epochs, so the player can unlock high-level technologies just basing on his progression in the game, not the exact year.
+In other words, it will be research-based.

 ## Will modding of the game be supported?

 Absolutely!
 Actually, some tools are [already available](/sdk).